-Mozambique has one of the highest rates of under-five mortality in the world, along with a high burden of diseases related to contaminated water and poor sanitation, such as diarrhea and cholera.
-The country has 1,300 health facilities for 27 million Mozambicans.
-Many of these facilities are in disrepair, and lack functioning water and sanitation systems.
+Mozambique has one of the highest rates of under-5 mortality in the world, along with a high burden of diseases related to contaminated water and poor sanitation, such as diarrhea and cholera.
 Weak governance and infrastructure gaps exacerbate inequalities between both urban and rural populations and rich and poor populations, which strains service delivery institutions.
 Low levels of water and sanitation services and poor hygiene practices result in high levels of diarrheal disease and malnutrition, which reduces the ability of Mozambicans to benefit from, and participate in, sustainable, long-term economic growth.
 The situation also fuels dissatisfaction with government services.

 Source: USAID Development Experience Clearing House (DEC) and specific water activity websites.
 The funding level and start/end date shown here reflect the information available via the DEC or activity website at the time the activity was added to Globalwaters.org.

 *Includes access to both basic and safely managed services